 If you’re unsure where to start, most bulb packets have planting instructions on them to help you.
 Then you can pretty much ignore them until they pop up to brighten your day next year.

 5. Plant and Maintain Autumn Trees and Shrubs

 If you’re looking to establish hedges, climbers or roses, then autumn is a great time to plant hardy shrubs (for non-hardy, it’s best to wait till spring).
 Use plenty of compost or manure to add organic matter to the soil.

 For existing shrubs, roses and hedging, prune them back after they’ve finished flowering to neaten them up.

-If you planted fruit and veg this year (as integral to the lockdown experience as watching Tiger King), then you may still be harvesting it now.
+If you planted any fruit and veg this year, then you may still be harvesting it now.
 Watch out for birds going for autumn fruit – you may need to protect it if you’re still picking.

 You might also want to plant seeds for winter and spring harvesting, such as spring cabbages, spinach, and radishes.

 7. Make a Compost Bin